carte731/SNP_Context/README.md

 	3. [DropBox](https://www.dropbox.com/developers/documentation/python) (For DropBox)

 ### Error Handling
-* SNP Context catches any errors that may occur during runtime and saves it to a file called the **SNP_CONTEXT_ERROR_LOG.txt** and is located in the SNP Context script directory.
+* SNP Context catches any errors that may occur during runtime and saves them to a file called the **SNP_CONTEXT_ERROR_LOG.txt**.
+It is located in the SNP Context script directory.